nrpy/nrpy/README.md

 1. If working with an Einstein Toolkit project, the output will be Einstein Toolkit modules (thorns).
 You'll want to either copy or link them to an arrangement in `arrangements/[subdirectory]/`, then add the thorns to your `ThornList`, and compile.
 1. If working with a superB project, Install Charm++ following the instructions in [Charm++ documentation](https://charm.readthedocs.io/en/latest/charm++/manual.html#installing-charm).
 Then, go to `project/superB_two_blackholes_collide` and open the Makefile.
 Replace `"~/charm"` in `CC = ~/charm/bin/charmc` with the path to your Charm++ installation directory.
 Type `make` to build.
 Type `./charmrun +p4 ./superB_two_blackholes_collide` to run with 4 processors, for example.
 As in a BlackHoles@Home project parameters can be changed and output from `out0d-conv_factor1.00.txt` and `out0d-conv_factor2.00.txt` can be analyzed using e.g., `gnuplot`.

-# Contributing to NRPy 2
+# Contributing to NRPy 2 and running locally

 Want to contribute to NRPy 2?
 Great!
 First clone the NRPy 2.0 repo:
 ```